thomcom/thomcom_shell/README.md

 # Thomcom Shell Configuration

-A beautifully modular, context-aware ZSH configuration system that adapts to different environments and use cases.
+A beautifully modular, context-aware ZSH configuration system that adapts to different environments and use cases - carefully integrated with Claude Code.

 ## ✨ Features